berkbirkan/berkbirkan/README.md

 # 💫 About Me:
-I am Senior Software Engineer from Turkey.
+I am Software Engineer from Turkey.

 I have been coding since the age of 8.
 I started my programming journey with Visual Basic 6.0 and developed simple desktop applications.
 In middle school, I continued with PHP and built on my skills.